 - In the same pan, dry roast the dry grated coconut on low flame for 30 seconds until they turn very light brown.
 Transfer it to another plate.
 Cool completely.

 - In a blender/mixer grinder, add all the ingredients mentioned in the ingredients section.
-Then, dry grind it using pulse mode and make it a coarse powder.
+Then, dry-grind it to make a coarse powder.

 - Transfer it back to the plate, mix it well.
 Yields 1 cup of dry coconut chutney powder.
 Store it in an air-tight container.